 Beyond technicalities, though, Express's interface is excellent and makes it super simple to access these in-depth features, meaning you can have as basic or as complex an experience as you want – perfect for novices and experts alike.

-However, things can go wrong with even the best VPNs, so having a stellar support system in place is essential.
+However, things can go wrong with even the best services, so having a stellar support system in place is essential.
 Thankfully, Express has you covered with its 24/7 live chat.
 You'll reliably get responses in minutes – often in seconds – and the operators are incredibly helpful and have never failed to resolve one of our queries.

 If we had to split hairs, we wish Express VPN offered a few more simultaneous connections.
 Five is plenty in practice, though, and while you can only use five devices on the same account at the same time, you can have the app downloaded on as many as you like.
 That's plenty for the vast majority of users – and if it's not, you're covered by a no-quibble 30-day money-back guarantee.